 An empirical CCDF is superimposed on a stripe in Figure 2.4.
-This method has the desirable property that that no assumptions are made regarding distributions or functional relationships between EDP and IM-the data provides all of the information.
+This method has the desirable property that no assumptions are made regarding distributions or functional relationships between EDP and IM-the data provide all of the information.
 The eliminated assumptions have a cost, however: more data are typically needed to characterize well the conditional distributions.
-In addition, empirical distributions have can have difficulties estimating extreme values.
+In addition, empirical distributions can present difficulties in estimating extreme values.
 It is important to remember this in situations where extreme values are of concern.
 In Section 2.4.5, however, it will be seen that this method provides good accuracy with the large dataset used here.

 &lt;sup>5 For example, an empirical distribution estimates zero probability of exceeding the largest response value observed, while we might expect larger values to in fact be possible.
-It should be noted however, that the expected value of $G{EDP|IM}(y|im)$ estimated from an empirical distributions is unbiased even for these large response values.
-Methods exist to combine empirical distributions with models for extreme values (Deutsch and Journel 1997, p134), but the amount of effort required is likely not worth any gains that could be achieved for this problem.
+It should be noted however, that the expected value of $G{EDPIM}(y|im)$ estimated from an empirical distributions is unbiased even for these large response values.
+Methods

-Figure 2.4.
-A stripe of data and its empirical CCDF.
+Fig. 2.4 Stripe of data and its empirical CCDF

-2.4.4 Fit a distribution for IM capacity to IDA results
+2.4.4 Fit Distribution for IM Capacity to IDA Results

 Unlike previous methods, with this method the distribution of EDP|IM is not estimated directly.
-Rather, the results from Incremental Dynamic Analysis (IDA) are used to determine the distribution of IM values that cause a given EDP level to be reached.
+Rather, the results from incremental dynamic analysis (IDA) are used to determine the distribution of IM values that cause a given EDP level to be reached.
 In previous methods, our goal was to obtain